squid-cache/squid-cache.github.io/Features/CodeTestBed.rst

 ===== Tasks needing a volunteer: =====

  * A code monkey is needed to check all components independence.
 This can easily be identified by the ''#if USE_X'' macros throughout the code.
 But may take some time.
+ * Handlers for layer 03 and 04 failure need adding to the master scripts
+ * layer 03 and 04 case .opts need to be created

 === Architecture Re-alignment ===